joomla/Manual/docs/get-started/ide/phpstorm/debugging.md

 ## Using MAMP and Xdebug

-This section shows you on how to set up your environment in MAMP and PHPStorm to debug your Joomla! extensions.
+This section shows you on how to set up your environment in MAMP and PhpStorm to debug your Joomla! extensions.
-It is assumed that PHPStorm is in the current version and that you have a local Joomla! installation in which your extension is already installed.
+It is assumed that PhpStorm is in the current version and that you have a local Joomla! installation in which your extension is already installed.

 ### Enable Xdebugger in MAMP (Pro)